johannesvollmer/signed-distance-field-rs/README.md

 On my laptop, the distance field of an image with 4096px x 4096px (16 Megapixels) containing a circle with radius of 6px in the center can be computed in about 0.927 seconds.
+Don't forget to compile in release mode!

 ## Features
 In the process of computing the signed distance field,